cgwire/kitsu/docs/getting-started-production/README.md

 ## The timesheets

-As Production you can use the main menu to check the timesheets.
+As production you can use the main menu to check the timesheets.

 Open the main menu with the ![main button](../img/getting-started/main_button.png) button.

-On the menu choose the **Timesheets** page.
+On the menu, choose the **Timesheets** page.

 ![main button](../img/getting-started/timesheet_menu.png)